 Calcium is the most abundant mineral in the body, and is used for the formation of teeth and bones, as well as for muscle contraction, blood clotting and nerve conduction.

-Food sources: Dairy products, small amounts of organic tofu, canned fish including bones.
+Food sources: Dairy products, small amounts of organic tofu, canned fish including bones and believe it or not leafy vegetables like kale, broccoli and bok choy.

 Phosphorus is the second most abundant mineral in the body.
 Calcium and phosphorus intake must be balanced in order to build and maintain strong, healthy bones and teeth.